 If your business hopes to use social media insights to become more flexible and responsive, your collection and analysis routines will have to be similarly elastic.
 A flexible approach to social media ad buying will also allow you to refine campaigns as they are being executed to avoid wasted spend.

-Without flexibility, you will never achieve the biggest bang for your buck, simply because you cannot adjust how and where ad budget is allocated effectively.
+To achieve the biggest bang for your buck, you need to be flexible and learn to adjust how and where ad budget is allocated effectively.

 Each of the major social platforms has a selection of tools to help marketers maximize the value of their ad spend.
 But when executing a comprehensive, multi-platform campaign, your business needs a platform capable of centralizing operations to help simplify management and provide a complete overview of performance.